'Crisis manager, lived and breathed Congress': Party mourns Patel's demise | Politics

 'Crisis manager, lived and breathed Congress': Party mourns Patel's demise

-Former prime minister Manmohan Singh condoled Patel's death and said it is an "irreparable loss" to the Congress.
-"Ahmed Patel ji was one of the most trusted leader of the Congress Party and a great friend of mine.
-His passing away is an irreparable loss to the Congress Party.
+Former prime minister Manmohan Singh said Patel's death is an "irreparable loss" to the Congress.
+"Ahmed Patel ji was one of the most trusted leader of the Congress and a great friend of mine.
+His passing away is an irreparable loss to the party.
 My heartfelt condolences to the members of the bereaved family," he said.

 ALSO READ